 Annual Meeting Notice Requirements for Texas

-According to Texas law, boards must send notice for an annual meeting by U.S. mail at least 10 days but not more than 60 days before the meeting date.
+According to Texas law, boards must send a notice for an annual meeting by U.S. mail at least 10 days but not more than 60 days before the meeting date.
 Your governing documents requirements for noticing annual meetings might be stricter than the state’s laws.
 If so, you must follow those requirements.

 The notice for an annual meeting should include the date, time, place, and agenda for the meeting.
 If your state allows, you should also include the proxy form and/or absentee ballot in your notice.
 If you are electing any board members during the meeting, you should send the candidate solicitations to the association 10 days before you send the annual meeting notice.
 So, in total, you should send the candidate solicitation the membership at least 20 days before the annual meeting date.